 We have extraordinary faculty from all over the world.
 Our faculty bring to the classroom a unique blend of academic excellence and industry perspective.

 Lectures can be streamed or downloaded for offline viewing.
 CDM's Course Online System (COL) records lectures and posts them online within two hours of the class session.

-Exams taken in online courses must be monitored by a proctor.
+Exams taken in online courses are monitored by a proctor.
 Having exams proctored ensures the integrity of our programs is upheld.
-Depending on your instructor, your options may vary but typically the exam window is three to seven days.

 The following programs can be completed in person or online.

 *online available to transfer students